Azure/azure-service-operator/docs/hugo/content/design/ADR-2024-05-OperatorSpec-Custom-Properties/_index.md

 ## Context

-When generating the AzureName for a RoleAssignment, we currently use a deterministic algorithm to generate a GUID, allowing RoleAssignment resources to be moved between instances of Azure Service Operator (AS)O without changes.
+When generating the AzureName for a RoleAssignment, we currently use a deterministic algorithm to generate a GUID, allowing RoleAssignment resources to be moved between instances of Azure Service Operator (ASO) without changes.
 This approach doesn't handle every scenario, and we have a bug report (see [#3637](https://github.com/Azure/azure-service-operator/issues/3637)) from a user who needs different behaviour.

 This spotlights a need we've previously identified informally, where we want to be able to provide additional resource configuration over and above the shape defined by the Azure REST API.